Sam-MARTis/Seasons_of_Code__Simulations_in_Physics/Learning/Week2_3/Writeup.md

 Used the latter version for the poisson solvers.

-Once the conventional metrix method was applied, I also took upon the extra task of making a sparse matrix implementation.
+Once the conventional matrix method was applied, I also took upon the extra task of making a sparse matrix implementation.

 That took a while becuase I had took a break to complete some other work and by the time I came back, I looked at my code like...
 "When did I write all of this"

-After I reminded myself of what I had done, I tried a couple of methods of making an adjacent matrix.
+After I reminded myself of what I had done, I tried a couple of methods of making a sparse matrix.
 The main issue I faced was that arrays in fortran must be uniform.
 You can't have something like [[1,2,3,4], [8,4], [1], [24, 1,2]]

 So it took a bit of manuevering to get that right.
 I ended up storing a 4 x $n^2$ x 2 matrix.
 The 3'd slice's 1st entry describes which state variable (ex: $U_{4,5}$) to add and 2nd entry describes its multiplier.
 The 1st slice's 4 entries are for the four state components the current state depends on.